Medicine Overview of Panprazole Injection

 However, the use of Panprazole 40mg Injection is not advised along with other medicines used for the treatment of Helicobacter Pylori infection.

-Panprazole 40mg Injection is safe to use in patients with li+more
+Panprazole 40mg Injection is probably safe to use in patient+more

 Severely interacts with other drugs like

 Mezolam 7.5mg Injection, Azivent 500mg Tablet, Zathrin Redimix Suspension, Pratham 200mg/5ml Suspension